Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Investor action: Avoid as a core holding.
 May be acceptable only as a very small satellite position in a highly diversified portfolio, with full understanding of the risk being taken on.

-Understanding what drives the downside capture ratio helps you interpret it more intelligently and avoid drawing the wrong conclusions from the number.
+Understanding what drives the downside capture ratio helps you interpret it more intelligently and distinguish between structural defensiveness and situational luck.

 Portfolio Concentration